Sooner or later, it’s time for your taxes.

 Can’t afford your tax due?

-Luckily, if you can’t afford to pay off your tax due to the IRS immediately, you can arrange a payment plan with the IRS.
+Luckily, if you can’t afford to pay off your tax due to the IRS immediately, you can file a payment plan request with the IRS.
 RapidTax offers this option for taxpayers!
-All you need to do is include your correct bank Routing and Account number for the direct withdrawal option or you can choose to send a paper check monthly to the IRS.
+All you need to do is include your information to send a paper check monthly to the IRS.

 Another way to pay your tax due is through the IRS Direct Pay by clicking here.
 Additional fees may apply.